ghrlt/kard-private-api/README.md

 ---

 I did this by accident, I wanted to do a private api of my Wiz lamp but I haven't succeeded yet. and so, I wanted to look at my bank app..
+Made with the help [HTTP Toolkit](https://httptoolkit.tech/) for trafic sniffing <3 It's an awesome tool!

 I'm posting on Github today to show you how easy it is to control a Kard bank account, without much more security than that...